Table of Contents

 Here are some examples:

-sf-decomposer searches the current working directory for the sfdx-project.json, and if it's not found in the current working directory, it will search upwards for it until it hits your root drive.
-If the sfdx-project.json file isn't found, the plugin will fail with:
+file to function.
+It starts by checking the current working directory and will search upward through parent directories until it reaches the root of your drive.
+If the file isn't found, the command will fail with:

 Error (1): sfdx-project.json not found in any parent directory.